avinashpaliwal/acad-site/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD Student in the Computer Science and Engineering Department at Texas A&M University, advised by [Dr. Nima Kalantari](http://faculty.cs.tamu.edu/nimak).
-My primary research interests in Computational Photography, Computer Vision and Deep Learning.
-My current research is focused on video enhancement techniques like frame interpolation and denoising.
+My primary research interests are in Computational Photography, Computer Vision and Deep Learning.
+My current research work is focused on video enhancement techniques like frame interpolation and denoising.